Official: Ivanhoe Mines · Zijin Mining

 Profile

-Sun's presence illustrates the complexity of the Chinese-Western binary discussed in our analysis.
-Kamoa-Kakula's copper, mined with Chinese capital and technology, will flow through Western-financed logistics.
-This integration of Chinese and Western investment in a single supply chain challenges simplistic geopolitical narratives.
+Sun's former CITIC role illustrates the complexity of the Chinese-Western binary discussed in our analysis.
+Kamoa-Kakula's copper is backed by multiple Chinese and Western capital channels, and may flow through Western-financed logistics.
+This integration challenges simplistic geopolitical narratives.

 Our monitoring of Zijin at Kamoa-Kakula applies the same ESG standards as for any other operator, assessing labour practices, community impact, and environmental management without regard to investor nationality.